 Where the Past Belongs

-Despite the bath last night, she felt like taking quick shower.
-Her eyes still felt puffy from all the crying, and she was hoping the water would help them look more refreshed.
-As she entered the bathroom, she recognized her own hairbrush on the sink counter, and quickly realized she didn’t have any makeup.
-Closing her eyes hopefully, she place her hand on the knob of the top drawer and decided to tempt fate by opening it.
+Despite bathing last night, Madeline felt like taking a quick shower.
+Her eyes still felt puffy from the previous nights crying, so she was hoping the water would help them look more refreshed.
+Walking into the bathroom, she recognized her own hairbrush on the sink counter and quickly realized she didn’t have any makeup with her.
+Considering all that Levi had brought her, Madeline closed her eyes hopefully.
+Placing her hand on the knob of the top drawer, she decided to tempt fate.
 Low and behold, all her makeup, her toothbrush, and a few other toiletries were stacked neatly inside.
 He was definitely thorough, and the feeling of her violated privacy was giving way to one of gratefulness.

-She showered, got dressed, and was out of her room in about 30 minutes.
+She showered, got dressed, and was out of her room in about thirty minutes.

-When she exited, she found Levi dressed in jeans and a grey henley shirt, his bare feet propped up on the cocktail table, laptop on his lap.
+When she exited, she found Levi dressed in jeans and a grey henley shirt, his bare feet propped up on the cocktail table, fingers tapping away at the laptop resting on his thighs.

-“I made coffee,” he said, eyes locked on the screen, which cast an electric light on his features in the dimness of the living room as he typed.
+“I made coffee,” he said, eyes locked on the screen which cast an electric light on his features in the dimness of the living room as he typed.
 “Thought we should take it with us.
-Rental car should be delivered in about 5 minutes.”
+The rental car should be here in about five minutes.”

-Madeline looked through the kitchen cabinets and didn’t see any travel mugs.
+Madeline nodded then headed into the kitchen to look through the cabinets but didn’t see any travel mugs.

 “I got it,” he said, appearing suddenly from over her shoulder and reaching for one of the stainless steel canisters that sat on the countertop.